dmorse/pscf/doc/user-man/compile-cmake.rst

 To download a zip file:

-    * Point a browser at the pscf github repository
+    * Point your browser at the pscf github repository.

-    * Click the button labelled "Download ZIP" near the upper right corner.
-      On Mac OS X and most linux systems, this will download a directory named pscf-master into the users Downloads directory.
+    * Click the button labelled "Download ZIP" near the upper right corner of that web page.
+On Mac OS X and most linux systems, this will create a subdirectory named pscf-master with your Downloads directory.

-    * Move the pscf-master/ directory into the pscf/ directory, making it a subdirectory of pscf/
+    * Move the pscf-master/ directory into the pscf/ directory that you just created.

     * Rename the pscf/pscf-master/ directory as repo/, by changing directory to pscf and then entering::